SamDewriter/DataEngineering-DataWarehouse/README.md

 A reporting environment (redash) was used to create a dashboard

 ## Requirements
-The following tools are very necessary to carry out this project:
+The following tools are very necessary to carry out this project(they can be found in the requirements.txt file).
 - Apache Airflow
 - dbt
 - MySQL/PostgreSL
 - Redash
-pip install requirements.txt